-Google Meet has had a name change, previously known as Google Hangouts Meet.
-It started life as the enterprise group video conferencing solution that Google offered.
+Google Meet had a name change in the last couple of years, previously known as Google Hangouts Meet.
+It started life as the enterprise video conferencing solution that Google offered.
 It is available to all Google Workspace (formerly G Suite) users, i.e., those businesses or schools that pay for Google services for their users.
 It is, essentially, Google's version of Zoom, coming in three tiers - Google Meet, Google Workspace Essentials and Google Workspace Enterprise.

-However, Google made Google Meet available to anyone with a Google account, so it's free to the public, offering update 100 callers with no time limit, up until 28 June 2021.
-This makes Google Meet much more widely available.
+However, Google made Google Meet available to anyone with a Google account, so it's free to the public, offering up to 100 callers with no time limit.
 You can access it on meet.google.com.

 Google Meet sits alongside Google Chat as part of the communication solution designed for businesses, with Google Chat being an alternative to a service like Slack.
 Understanding Google Meet and Google Chat is easier when you consider the previous names - Google Hangouts Meet and Google Hangouts Chat.
 Essentially, they are grown-up versions of Google Hangouts, which is the consumer solution.
 You can access Chat on chat.google.com.